Casa Grande, Arizona: Economy

 The historic Southern Pacific Railroad Depot was built in 1925 and is located at 201 W. Main St.

 The economy of Casa Grande was historically based on rural, agricultural industries, such as cotton and dairy farms.
 Over time, the city has become home to many Phoenix or Tucson urbanites who own homes in Casa Grande.
 Most residents either commute north to work in the Phoenix metropolitan area, or to the south, to work in Tucson.
 This trend has contributed to growth in the service industry of Casa Grande.
 Many new businesses such as restaurants, gas stations, and retail outlets are opening throughout the city in order to keep up with demand from the growing population.

 A retail shopping mall operates in southern Casa Grande.
 Phase one of The Promenade at Casa Grande opened on November 16, 2007.
 Built by Westcor and the Pederson Group, it is similar to Desert Ridge Marketplace (an outdoor shopping center in northeast Phoenix).
 The Promenade at Casa Grande is an outdoor mall, built on a 100 acre patch of desert, and contains nearly a million square feet.
 An additional $11 million was spent by the city to fund the reconstruction of the Florence Blvd./I-10 freeway overpass.

 Ehrmann Commonwealth Dairy operates a major dairy processing facility in the town that opened in 2013 and employs about 110 people.

+BeDillon’s Restaurant, Casa Grande.
+BeDillon’s has been featured in Phoenix Home and Garden, The Arizona Republic, The cover of Arizona Highways and BeDillon’s garden has hosted several hundred weddings.